luamfb/tempest-lcd/README.md

 On the first run, this command will download all dependencies needed to run this program.
 Note, however, that you will also need [SDL2][3] installed.
-Consult your Linux distro's documentation for how to properly install it, but chances are your package manager has it under the name `libsdl2` or something of that sort.
+Consult your Linux distro's documentation for how to properly install it.

+Then, ensure your radio is on AM mode, and slowly change the frequency it's tuned to until you hear the sound.
+You might have to run the command a few times until finding the right frequency.

 You may optionally pass the string `cosine` as a third command line argument (after FILENAME), which causes the program to use sinusoidal waves instead of